-Because I have loved the topic of personal finance for more than 12 years now, I had thought in the past about changing careers and becoming a financial counselor or coach.
+Because I have loved the topic of personal finance for almost 15 years now, I had thought in the past about changing careers and becoming a financial counselor or coach.
 I had considered maybe even going back to school to do it.
 But I realized that that would take a lot of time, to build up a career as a financial counselor—time that I didn’t want to be taken away from my children when I felt that I was already away from them far more than I want to be.
 So I figured it was something that could wait—maybe until my children were teenagers, and we didn’t want to see each other or spend time with each other anymore!
 (I’m just teasing.)

 But then I learned about blogging!
 And the idea of blogging about personal finance was so exciting, because I realized I could do that from home, after my children went to bed!
 (Because who needs sleep anyway, right?
 Totally optional.)
 I could teach people the life-altering lessons that I have learned over the last 14 years, and I could work to help people’s lives be better, one reader at a time!
 And that could be a new hobby!

 But then after reading several PF blogs I realized that some of these bloggers actually do this full-time, for a living—they make money from blogging!
 I had just thought it was a fun pastime; I hadn’t realized that you could in fact make money doing it.
 And then I discovered, to my even greater amazement, that some of them make a lot of money doing it (check out these income reports!)—between $10,000 and $100,000 a month, and some even more than that!